H4HWV2011/msjarvis-public-docs/thesis/41-test-harness-and-continuous-validation.md

 ## 41.9 ChromaDB Collection Manifest — 41 Collections (April 1, 2026)

-The April 1 inventory reveals the full architecture of the MAALLI knowledge layer in one view.
+The April 1 inventory reveals the full architecture of the MSALLIS knowledge layer in one view.
 This manifest is the reference target for Gate 27: if the harness sees fewer than these 41 collections, the chapter is out of compliance.
 See Ch.
 41 §41.9 as the authoritative collection manifest; Ch.
 40 §40.2 cross-references this section for all ChromaDB collection count assertions.

 ### Core GBIM